technomancy/leiningen/doc/DEPLOY.md

         ~/.lein/credentials.clj > ~/.lein/credentials.clj.gpg

 Remember to delete the plaintext `credentials.clj` once you've encrypted it.
-If `gpg-agent` is functioning correctly you should only have to enter your GPG passphrase once per session.
+Due to a bug in `gpg` you currently need to use `gpg-agent` and have already unlocked your key before Leiningen launches, but with `gpg-agent` you only have to enter your passphrase once per login.

 ### Deployment